 The brief of an amicus curiae not appointed by the Court may not exceed one-half the maximum length authorized by the Federal Rules of Appellate Procedure for a party's main brief.
 See Fed.
 R. App.
-P. 29(d).
+P. 29(a)(5).
 The brief of an amicus appointed by the Court is usually subject to the length limitations set forth in Federal Rule of Appellate Procedure 32(a)(7).

 This Court's rules define an "intervenor" as an interested person who has sought and obtained this Court's leave to participate in an already instituted proceeding.
 See D.C.
 Cir.
-Rule 28(e).
-The principal brief of an intervenor is limited to 19 pages unless the brief complies with the type-volume limitation of 8,750 words or uses a monospaced face and contains no more than 813 lines of text.
+Rule 28(d).
+The principal brief of an intervenor is limited to 19 pages unless the brief complies with the type-volume limitation of 9,100 words or uses a monospaced face and contains no more than 813 lines of text.
 See D.C.
 Cir.
-Rule 32(a)(3).
+Rule 32(e)(2).

-The briefs are due approximately 15 days after the brief of the party that the intervenor or amicus supports, and the briefs may not repeat facts or legal arguments made and adequately elaborated upon in the parties' briefs.
-Circuit Rule 28(e)(4) requires consolidated briefing by intervenors on the same side, to the extent practicable.
+The briefs are due approximately 7 days after the brief of the party that the intervenor or amicus supports, and the briefs may not repeat facts or legal arguments made and adequately elaborated upon in the parties' briefs.
+Circuit Rule 28(d)(4) requires consolidated briefing by intervenors on the same side, to the extent practicable.
 Similarly, Circuit Rule 29(d) requires amici curiae on the same side to join in a single brief, to the extent practicable.
 Where an intervenor or amicus files a separate brief, counsel must certify in the brief why a separate brief is necessary.
 Grounds that are not acceptable as reasons for filing a separate brief include representations that the issues presented require greater length than allowed under the rules, that counsel cannot coordinate filing a single brief because of geographical dispersion, or that separate presentations were permitted in the proceedings below.
 When a governmental entity is an amicus curiae or an intervenor, it is not required to file a joint brief with other amici or intervenors.
 For this purpose, a governmental entity includes the United States or an officer or agency thereof, a state, a territory, a commonwealth, and the District of Columbia.

-An intervenor supporting an appellant or petitioner may file a reply brief when the appellant's or petitioner's reply brief is due, but an amicus, other than one appointed by the court, may not file a reply brief unless otherwise directed by the Court.
+An intervenor supporting an appellant or petitioner may file a reply brief when the appellant's or petitioner's reply brief is due, but an amicus, other than one appointed by the Court, may not file a reply brief unless otherwise directed by the Court.
 An intervenor's reply brief is limited to half the type-volume of the intervenor's opening brief or 9 pages.

-45. Number of Copies (See Fed.
+5. Number of Copies

+(See Fed.
 R. App.
 P. 31(b); D.C.
 Cir.
 Rule 31.)

-Except when the appeal is in forma pauperis, the original and 14 copies of each brief must be filed and 2 copies served on each party separately represented.
-Unrepresented Pparties proceeding in forma pauperis need file only the original brief, and the Clerk's Office will duplicate the necessary copies.

-If the Court grants leave to file a deferred appendix (see infra Part IX.B.3), the parties are required to file only 7 copies of their briefs initially.
+Except when an unrepresented party is proceeding in forma pauperis, the original and 8 copies of each brief must be filed and 2 copies served on each party separately represented.
+Parties who are not represented by counsel and are proceeding in forma pauperis need file only the original brief, and the Clerk's Office will duplicate the necessary copies.
+If a deferred appendix is used (see infra Part IX.B.3), the parties are required to file only one copy of the initial briefs.
+ECF filers should submit the initial brief in electronic format only, unless the Court requests paper copies.

+6. Format

-56. Format (See Fed.
+(See Fed.
 R. App.
 P. 32(a); D.C.
 Cir.
-Rules 28(a), 28(d), 32.)
+Rules 28(a), 32.)